senecajs/senecajs.org/src/pages/docs/tutorials/how-to-write-a-plugin.md

 ```

 Alternatively, you can use the environment variable `SENECA_OPTIONS` to specify options that will be merged into the base defaults (using `seneca.util.deepextend`).
-The format is [jsonic][] jsonic</a>, a lenient, abbreviated, fully compatible version of JSON for lazy developers.
+The format is [jsonic][], a lenient, abbreviated, fully compatible version of JSON for lazy developers.

 ```bash